VeriBlock/pop-phl/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each vBitcoin Core release.
+The project leader is the release manager for each Placeholders Core release.

 Copyright
 ---------